 5. Create Meeting-Free Time Blocks

-We would all like a break from the constant virtual meetings, and sometimes it needs to be more official than the promise of an email.
-Consider creating meeting free days (or blocks of time) for your employees that generate the good will of knowing there is no meeting looming on the horizon.
+We would all like a break from the constant virtual office infrastructure and meetings, and sometimes it needs to be more official than the promise of an email.
+Consider creating meeting free days (or blocks of time) for your employees that generate the goodwill of knowing there is no meeting looming on the horizon.

 You can agree on a particular day or time, such as “No Meetings Wednesday.”
 Notify everyone who needs to know and make sure you keep to that schedule.
 If you must make some exceptions to this (or if you need to change the day, for example) make sure everyone knows.
-If you fear a loss of accountability without meetings, consider the trustworthiness of your time and take stock in the value of a virtual break.
+If you fear a loss of accountability without meetings, consider the trustworthiness of your time and take stock in the value of a virtual break for less Virtual Fatigue.

 6. Talk To Your Team